ioccc-src/winner/1992/kivinen/README.md

 ./kivinen a b
 ```

-See also the author's comments for other variations.
+See also the author's remarks for other variations.

-## Judges' comments:
+## Judges' remarks:

 The type of entertainment depends on number of arguments